MFR6340/theenglishextension.org/young-world-1/unit-5: Around the Clock.md

   <a href="https://turmuhrenluzern.ch/en/project/zeitturm/" rel="nofollow">  Turmuhren</a>

 Visit a Clock Museum
-Switzerland, world-famous for its clocks and watches, has 7 public museums focused on time-pieces and even more private ones!
+Switzerland, world-famous for its clocks and watches, has 7 public museums focused on time-pieces!
+If you manage to see them all, there are even more private museums.

 https://lenews.ch/2020/06/16/explore-the-rich-history-of-swiss-watch-making-in-the-vallee-de-joux/